Skip to main content

 Model Settings

 • Provider: Allows you to select the AI vendor for this agent.
-Currently, we support OpenAI, Google, and Anthropic.
+Supported chat providers include OpenAI, Google, and Anthropic.

 • OpenAI & Anthropic: If you choose OpenAI or Anthropic, FlutterFlow will create a Cloud Function in Firebase to relay requests to the AI API securely.
 Hence, your Firebase project must be on a Blaze plan (paid) to deploy the necessary cloud function.
 Note that the deployed cloud function will only be accessible to authenticated users.

-• Google: When selecting Google as your provider, you need to enable the following in your Firebase project.
+• Google: When selecting Google as your provider for chat agents, you need to enable the following in your Firebase project.

 • Firebase Authentication: This ensures secure interactions between users and your AI agents.